mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [Sales of Hard Drives for the End of the World Boom Under Trump](https://www.404media.co/sales-of-hard-drives-prepper-disk-for-the-end-of-the-world-have-boomed-under-trump/) - PrepperDisk is a mini internet box that comes preloaded with offline backups of some of the content that is being deleted by the administration.

+- [Middle-Aged Man Trading Cards Go Viral in Rural Japan Town](https://www.tokyoweekender.com/entertainment/middle-aged-man-trading-cards-go-viral-in-japan/) - A trading card game consisting of real-life ojisan (middle-aged men) are going viral with kids in the city of Kawara in Fukuoka Prefecture.

+- [Shooters in helicopters will not gun down Catalina's mule deer population after all](https://www.latimes.com/california/story/2024-05-29/plans-to-shoot-catalina-deer-from-helicopter-with-rifles-scrapped) - The Catalina Island Conservancy, which controls 88% of the island, announced Wednesday it was scrapping plans to eradicate the non-native mule deer population by shooting them from helicopters with high-powered rifles.

+- [Nearly All Cybertrucks Have Been Recalled Because Tesla Used the Wrong Glue](https://www.wired.com/story/tesla-cybertrucks-made-with-the-wrong-glue-hit-with-yet-another-sticky-recall/) - Tesla says it will fix the sticky issue—which could cause panels to detach from trucks while driving—with a new adhesive “not prone to environmental embrittlement.”

+- [USPS Text Scammers Duped His Wife, So He Hacked Their Operation](https://www.wired.com/story/usps-scam-text-smishing-triad/) - The Smishing Triad network sends up to 100,000 scam texts per day globally.
+One of those messages went to Grant Smith, who infiltrated their systems and exposed them to US authorities.

 - [The Cost of Avoiding Microplastics](https://www.theatlantic.com/health/archive/2024/09/avoiding-microplastics-luxury/679939/) - Even half measures are so expensive, they’re luxury goods.

 - [How to break free of Spotify’s algorithm](https://www.technologyreview.com/2024/08/16/1096276/spotify-algorithms-music-discovery-ux/) - By delivering what people seem to want, has Spotify killed the joy of music discovery?